AndrewRook/getting_out/slideshow.md

 ###Leaving Academia is **NOT** Failing
-* Unless you totally ignore the possibility of leaving until you're forced out
+* Unless you totally ignore the possibility of leaving until you're forced out<!-- .element: class="fragment" data-fragment-index="1" -->

 ###Have a Back Up Plan